-Hailed as one of the 100 Passionate People (Taiwanese American Project), Ming-Hui Lin is a versatile cellist, an enthusiastic chamber musician, and a devoted teacher and coach.
-Broadcasted on the Sound of Hope Radio Station and NYC Chinese American Voice, Ms. Lin’s performances have brought her to major cities throughout the United States, Germany, Vienna, Canada, Japan and Taiwan, including such venues as Carnegie Recital Hall, the Kennedy Center, and Jordan Hall.
+Hailed as one of the 100 Passionate People (Taiwanese American Project), Ming-Hui Lin is a versatile cellist, an avid chamber musician, and a devoted teacher and coach.
+Broadcasted on the Sound of Hope Radio Station (based in the San Francisco Bay Area) and NYC Chinese American Voice, Lin’s concert engagements have taken her to Europe, Asia, and throughout the United States and Canada, including such venues as Carnegie Recital Hall, Kennedy Center, and Jordan Hall.

 Ms. Lin has appeared with the Vermont Symphony Orchestra, Boston Modern Orchestra Project, and has been assistant principal cellist with the Claflin Hill Symphony Orchestra.
 She also collaborates with a wide array of ensembles and musicians, such as Marin Alsop (Baltimore Symphony Orchstra), Samuel Rhodes (Julliard String Quartet) and Bobby McFerrin (ten-times Grammy winner); members from the Silk Road Project, and two-time Oscar nominee and a Grammy winner, Alan Silvestri.
 Ms. Lin’s sound credits include performance on Boston’s WBGH and in films such as Rinjo (Japan), DJ Premiere-Regeneration (U.S.), and Oceans Away (TV documentary, China).